-The Society’s main focus, as one would expect from its name, pertained to wine, but occasionally beers and other drinks were explored.
-Thus, on September 28, 1944, Society members with an interest or curiosity about beer strolled into a Waldorf salon to sample “the malt”.
-The organizing committee – three ladies – did excellent work.
-They selected 18 beers, some in both draft and bottled form, no doubt so the guests could appraise any differences.
-Almost all beer styles then-current were represented.
-The menu contains some modern-sounding taste notes such as “sparkling old-time”, “all-malt”, “full-bodied”.
+The Society’s main focus, as indicated by its name, was wine, but occasionally beers and other drinks were explored.
+And so it was on September 28, 1944 that Society members with an interest or curiosity about beer entered a Waldorf salon to sample the “malt”.
+The organizing committee, composed of three ladies, did excellent work.
+They selected 18 beers, both draft and bottled.
+Some were the same brand, no doubt so the guests could appraise any differences.
+Almost all beer styles then usual were represented.
+The menu contains modern-sounding taste notes such as “sparkling old-time”, “all-malt”, “full-bodied”.

-On August 5, Dora Keogh Irish Pub and I will present a recreation of that event.
-The Program is here: Beer Tasting – August 5, 2015
+On August 5 Dora Keogh Irish Pub and I will present a recreation of that event.
+The Program can be seen here: Beer Tasting – August 5, 2015

-The vibrant, post-Pro New York/New Jersey beer scene provided numerous lagers, ales, and stouts for the tasting, famous names such as Ruppert, Rheingold, Trommer.
-The Committee also reached farther afield to Maryland, Pennsylvania, and Wisconsin, for beers clearly regarded as having cachet.
-The reputed Prior Light, a pilsner-style, and Prior Double Dark, a pre-craft Czech or Bavarian dunkel type, were on the roster.
+The vibrant, post-Prohibition New York-New Jersey beer scene afforded numerous lagers, ales, and stouts for the tasting, famous names such as Ruppert, Rheingold, Trommer.
+The Committee also reached further afield, to Maryland, Pennsylvania, and Wisconsin, for beers clearly regarded as having cachet.
+The reputed Prior Light, a pilsner-style, and Prior Double Dark, a pre-craft Czech or Bavarian dunkel-type, were on the roster.

-The tasting, if one allows for a bit (not much) period language, could easily be given today, such was the foresight and creative thinking of those who organized it some 40 years before it became common to do such things.
-Independence of mind they certainly had because not only would some Society members have objected to the idea of “tasting” beer, society in general tended to view beer as not worthy of prolonged musing, an attitude that endures in part to this day.
-The Society cast aside all such irrelevancies and forged ahead to take on beer as a gastronomic subject.
+The tasting, if one allows for some period language, could easily be given today.
+Such was the foresight and creative thinking of those who organized something around 40 years before it became common to do so.
+Independence of mind they certainly had because not only would some Society members have objected to “tasting” beer, society in general tended to view beer as not worthy of prolonged musing.
+It’s an attitude that endures to this day.
+But the Society cast aside all such irrelevancies and forged ahead to take on beer as a gastronomic subject.

 The event at Dora Keogh Irish Pub on August 5 is intended to recreate and imagine how the original guests enjoyed a gastronomic adventure of a different kind, and to honour an early foray into reflective beer appreciation.
-Mostly Ontario beers will be used, and the food will be similar in type or spirit to what was served at the original event.
-Beers were selected from breweries of different sizes although the preponderance are craft beers.
+Mostly Ontario beers will be selected, and the food similar in type or spirit to what was served at the original event.
+Beers will be offered from breweries of different sizes although the preponderance are craft beers.
 As different-size breweries were represented at the Waldorf tasting, we wanted to follow suit.